UNICEF USA and S’well

 - 470,000 children with hygiene education at school

-With support from partners like S’well, UNICEF is making a direct impact on people like Ravolabe, a mother of five children, who lives in one of the 19 community water points supplied by the new Ampotaka pipeline.
+With support from partners like S’well, UNICEF USA is making a direct impact on people like Ravolabe, a mother of five children, who lives in one of the 19 community water points supplied by the new Ampotaka pipeline.
 Like most living in her area, she previously had to walk up to 20 km (nearly a half marathon) to find water or she was forced to purchase water from a local source.
 Since the pipeline was inaugurated in June 2019, Ravolabe has traded in her long walks to fetch water for time with her children and family, household tasks, and even leisure activities.

 Meet Ambohijoky Primary School

-In communities throughout Madagascar, UNICEF is helping promote handwashing and raise awareness of the significant role it plays in child survival and overall community health.
-With support from partners like S’well, UNICEF is helping provide handwashing education to students like those at Ambohijoky Primary School in Madagascar, here they are singing special a handwashing song, showing on how proud they are to have clean hands!
+In communities throughout Madagascar, UNICEF USA is helping promote handwashing and raise awareness of the significant role it plays in child survival and overall community health.
+With support from partners like S’well, UNICEF USA is helping provide handwashing education to students like those at Ambohijoky Primary School in Madagascar, here they are singing special a handwashing song, showing on how proud they are to have clean hands!

 S’well Founder and Chairwoman Sarah Kauss shares her thoughts on why creating a community that extends well beyond the brand is important: